This site uses affiliate links and I may earn a commission at no extra cost to you.

 - Veggie mashed potatoes: There are several veggies you could add to the dairy-free mashed potatoes.
 These include peas, broccoli, carrots, shredded spinach/kale/cabbage, corn, etc.

 - Vegan cheese: There are a couple of ways to add dairy-free cheese to your vegan mashed potatoes.
 First, you can mix some plant-based cream cheese into the potatoes for a creamier flavor.
-Second, you could add some vegan parmesan or a ‘sharp’ cheddar-style dairy-free cheese (something melty) OR even just some nutritional yeast (nutritional yeast guide here).
+Second, you could add some vegan parmesan or a ‘sharp’ cheddar-style dairy-free cheese (something melty).
+Alternatively, just add some nutritional yeast (nutritional yeast guide here).

-- Other seasonings: There are several seasonings you can experiment with when finding your perfect vegan mashed potatoes—cumin, chili, paprika, onion powder, etc.
+- Other seasonings: There are several seasonings you can experiment with when finding your perfect vegan mashed potatoes.
+Try cumin, chili, paprika, onion powder, etc.

 - Pesto: Stirring a little pesto into your mash is a simple way to pack in tons of flavor.